vizenturelabs/cypride/README.md

 - We do not accept code contributions.
 This project is maintained only by us for now, BUT this could change
 - Submit your ideas/suggestions on [Telegram](https://t.me/+LR4iIYO_M54wYjFk) channel, we are always listening the Cyprus community
 - Encountered a crash or run into an issue?
 Create a new [Issue](https://github.com/vizenture/cypride/issues) with full details to help resolve it
 - You can help make the app accessible in multiple languages.
-To contribute, visit Hosted Weblate (coming soon..)
+To contribute, visit Hosted Weblate (coming soon)
 - The best contribution is simply using and enjoying the app, we spent so much time on!

 ## 🎁 **How can I support the CypRide project**